OntoUML/ontouml-models/documentation/technical-overview.md

 ## GitHub storage and FDP discovery

 GitHub stores and distributes the files, records their history, accepts contributions, and runs the documented repository automation.

+> [!IMPORTANT]
-The [FAIR Data Point](https://w3id.org/ontouml-models) is a separately operated discovery layer for catalog metadata.
-Repository-side `catalog.ttl` synchronization is not evidence that a live FDP has indexed or synchronized that content.
-FDP endpoints, search, deployment, and operational behavior are outside this guide's inspected scope; useful [FDP references](../README.md#fair-data-point-the-data-discovery-service) remain available.
+> GitHub is the actively maintained and regularly updated source for the current catalog.
+The separately operated [FAIR Data Point](https://w3id.org/ontouml-models) has not been updated since its initial release, is currently outdated, and has no planned update or synchronization work at this time.
+Repository-side `catalog.ttl` synchronization does not update the FDP.
+Its endpoints, search, deployment, and operational behavior remain outside this guide; useful [FDP references](../README.md#fair-data-point-the-data-discovery-service) are retained for context.